 - The excitation voltage will vary with changes to power factor and alternator output voltage.
-The above excitation values can only; therefore, be considered as general. - Generally, the alternator's output voltage is considered to be at mid-flux, at 415V.
-If the alternator's output voltage changes, up or down, the excitation voltage will also change, up or down. - Design engineers expect the excitation voltage at Series Star and Parallel Star to be the same, but from experience, excitation voltage will be slightly higher for the Parallel Star connection.
+The above excitation values can only, therefore, be considered as general. - Generally, the alternator's output voltage is considered to be at mid-flux 415V 50 Hz for a 311/312 winding.
+If the alternator's output voltage changes, up or down, the excitation voltage will also change, up or down.

+Design engineers expect the excitation voltage at Series Star and Parallel Star to be the same, but from experience, excitation voltage will be slightly higher for the Parallel Star connection.